vhsven/project-template/README.md

 documentation page (`doc/api.rst`) and a page documenting the `template` module (`doc/template.rst`).
 Sphinx allows you to automatically document your modules and classes by using the `autodoc` directive (see `template.rst`).
-To change the asthetics of the docs and other paramteres, edit the `doc/conf.py` file.
+To change the aesthetics of the docs and other parameters, edit the `doc/conf.py` file.
 For more information visit the [Sphinx Documentation](http://www.sphinx-doc.org/en/stable/contents.html).

 You can also add code examples in the `examples` folder.
 All files inside